vegaprotocol/vega/CONTRIBUTING.md

 - Fork the repositories required
 - Perform a `git clone` to get a copy on your local machine
 - When ready publish a local commit to your own public repository
-- When the change has been sufficantly self-tested file a pull request with the main repository
+- When the change has been sufficiently self-tested file a pull request with the main repository
 - Ask for review on Discord, discuss suggestions and get the branch merged.

 This flow allows the project team to know that an update is ready to be integrated.